foresterre/sic/README.md

 `* The exact syntax applies to the --apply-operations method, but can also be used as a reference for the image operations as cli arguments method.`

-For some operations, their behaviour can be (slightly) changed by setting an operation modifier.
+For some operations, their behaviour can be adapted by setting an operation modifier.
 These modifiers can be overwritten and they can also be reset (to their default behaviour).

 |environment operation|syntax|available (from version)|description|
 |---|---|---|---|